Where to Stay in Bali: Advice from an expat in Bali about the best places to stay in Bali, Indonesia! (Plus 21 Bali hotel ideas for your vacation!)

-Disclosure: This Where to Stay in Bali Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps us cover our costs.
+Disclosure: This post contains affiliate links.
+That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 When I first visited Bali in November 2016, I had no plans on staying permanently.
 Fast forward to six months later, and I have no plans of leaving.